peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  precision is unlimited (the context's Precision property is 0).

 ### MovePointLeft
-    public EDecimal MovePointLeft​(int places)
+    public EFloat MovePointLeft​(int places)
-Returns a number similar to this number but with the decimal point moved to the left.
+Returns a number similar to this number but with the radix point moved to the left.

 **Parameters:**